randomascii/main/xperf/UIforETW/ReadMe.txt

 Only have the delete key active when the trace list is active - otherwise it interferes with renaming.
 Make sure edits to notes files are loaded on directory change notifications.
 Set focus to the trace list after renaming a trace.
+Select the newly added trace after recording a trace.